purvilnakrani/Store-API/README.md

 # STORE API

 This store api created to get all awailable items from the store database.
-Ex- A store having woodnen chair, dining table, bench etc with details of company name ,rating, price.
+Ex- A store having woodnen chair, dining table, bench etc with details of company name , featured, rating, price.

 ## Installation